Lots of people have stomach cramps with diarrhea or constipation. It’s uncomfortable, but you usually get over it and

 Though it’s not very common, the inflammation in Crohn’s or the complications that come with it can affect your eyes.
 Possible conditions include:

 - Episcleritis.
-Inflammation of the area just beneath the conjunctiva (the clear tissue that covers the inside of your eyelids and the white of your eyes) is the most common complication of Crohn’s.
+Inflammation of the area just beneath the conjunctiva (the clear tissue that covers the inside of your eyelids and the whites of your eyes) is the most common complication of Crohn’s.
 It can affect one eye or both.
 You’ll notice pain, itching, burning, and intense redness, but it won’t hurt your vision.
 Topical treatments can ease the symptoms.
 It will get better as your disease inflammation goes down.

 - Scleritis.
 This condition causes a constant pain that gets worse when you move your eyes.
 It can keep you awake.
 You may also have a headache; watery, red eyes; and light sensitivity.
 It can show up before you’re diagnosed with Crohn’s, but it doesn’t get better or worse along with the disease.

 - Uveitis.
 This is a painful inflammation of the uvea, the middle layer of your eye.
 It can cause blurry vision, light sensitivity, and redness.
-It doesn’t get better or worse with Crohn’s inflammation.
-The doctor may prescribe eye drops with steroids to ease the inflammation.
+Your doctor may prescribe eye drops with steroids to ease the inflammation.
 It can come before Crohn’s or result from the arthritis that often results from long-term Crohn’s.
 If you don’t get it treated, it could lead to glaucoma and blindness.

 - Kidney stones.
-They’re a common problem with Crohn’s because your body has a hard time absorbing fat.
-It binds to calcium and leaves a salt called oxalate that gets absorbed into your kidneys and can turn into stones.
+There are two kinds: calcium oxalate and uric acid stones.
+Oxalate stones are a common problem with Crohn’s because your body has a hard time absorbing fat.
+Instead, the fat binds to calcium and leaves a salt called oxalate that gets absorbed into your kidneys and can turn into stones.
 The risk goes up if you have a small bowel resection, which makes you more likely to get dehydrated.
 Treatment involves drinking more water and following a diet with lots of juices and vegetables.

 - Uric acid stones.
 These kidney stones form because your diarrhea makes your urine more acidic.
 If you can’t pass them, a doctor may have to remove them surgically.